This accessibility statement applies to content published on https://www.westleedsactivitycentre.co.uk domain.

 Images with no alternative text or not marked as decorative

-Some images on our website are missing alternative text or haven’t being marked as decorative.
+Some images on our website are missing alternative text or haven’t been marked as decorative.
 Alternative text is used to describe the purpose of the image to visitors who are unable to see them.
 This can include screen readers and browsers that block images.

 If an image is purely decorative then an alt tag should be included but left empty.
 This allows assistive technology to understand the image is there for decorative purposes.
 If an image serves a purpose (such as explaining what an entrance of a building looks like) then we must include descriptive alternative text.